LuiseFreese/M365BootCamp/MakeYourApp-SessionsScreen.md

 * write `navigate(Sessions)`

 You will seem that IntelliSense works quite nice, automatically suggesting you, what you can put into your functions.

+Now do the same in your sessions screen to navigate to your home screen  with Navigate(Home) in the .onSelect property of your home icon.

+You can now proceed to the next step.